oussema-hmaied5/JogetDX8-Plugins/bootstrap-steps-display/README.md

 # Description

-This form element is used to display status in steps with 2 presentation styles.
-Please refer to the [documentation](https://dev.joget.org/community/display/marketplace/Bootstrap+Steps+Display+Plugin).
+Bootstrap Steps Display is a Form Element and Datalist Column Formatter that allows users to display status in steps with two presentation styles.
+For example, you can now display steps in icons with color in your form or datalist column.

 # Getting Help